 Together with Ankit Garg, Rafael Oliveira, and Avi Wigderson, I am organizing a workshop on scaling algorithms and applications at FOCS 2018.
 See here for details.

 Curriculum vitae: [pdf]

-- Casper Guyrik (MSc project, joint with Ronald de Wolf)
+- Casper Guyrik (MSc project on quantum algorithms for factoring and post-quantum RSA, supervised by Ronald de Wolf)

-I am currently recruiting PhD students and postdocs – please get in touch for further information (with a brief summary of research interests and CV)!
+I am currently recruiting a PhD student and a postdoc – please get in touch for further information (with a brief summary of research interests, CV, and email addresses of references)!